Guide to Cusco - Gateway to the Peruvian Andes

 The city is also full of hotels, hostels, museums and churches, many of the latter built on top of ancient Inca foundations of solid granite blocks; a physical embodiment of the Spanish conquest of this great pre-Columbian civilization.

-Although there is much to see and do here, you will also want to spend time just chilling out, strolling in the streets, people watching in historic plazas and soaking up the city’s unique atmosphere.
+Although there is much to see and do in and around the city, you will also want to spend time just chilling out, meandering through the center’s lovely streets, people watching in historic plazas, and soaking up the city’s unique atmosphere.

 Table of Contents